 As we pass by admiring the unique houses colourfully decorated we get a wave from a bunch of friendly local children on a break from their school day.
-Catching just a tiny glimpse into the lives of this Amazonian community was a real privilege, and a great way to finish of our half-day tour around Manaus.
+Catching just a tiny glimpse into the lives of this Amazonian community was a real privilege, and a great way to finish off our half-day tour of the Manaus tourist attractions.

 Taxi, airport transfer and private tour of Manaus

 Safety is a topic which comes up frequently when planning a trip to Brazil.
 And while we personally never had any issues and generally felt safe during our two and a half weeks visit to the country, that is partly thanks to pre-planning our travel to a somewhat larger extent that we would normally.

 For us, that meant organising taxis and airport transfers in advance of our arrival, as well as communicating directly with our tour providers and any drivers we had booked, all of which gave us peace of mind.

 And so when it came to our trip to Manaus and planning how were going to get around and visit the tourist sites, we came across Rodolpho and his 'Amazon Destinations' tour company, after reading his many sterling reviews from fellow tourists.